-The Plan provides for annual cost-of-living increases for pensions in pay equal to the lesser of 2.00% or the rate of inflation for any given year.
-Based on a 30-year stochastic projection of future inflation rates, with an average rate of 2.25%, the best estimate of the average indexation provided in future years is 1.60% per annum.
+The Plan provides for annual cost-of-living increases for pensions in pay equal to the lesser of 2.00% or 100% of the rate of inflation for any given year (and where inflation below zero in any year would result in no increase being provided).
+Based on a 30-year stochastic projection of future inflation rates, using the assumed future inflation rate of 2.25% per year, the best estimate of the average indexation provided in future years is 1.60% per annum.
 This assumption remains unchanged from the previous valuation.